phmarek/hantek-dso2000-quick-fetch/README.md

 # Compatibility

-Currently, this patch only works for the `2022-07-27` version of the firmware (the (currently) latest one).
+Currently, this patch only works for the `2022-07-27` and the `2023-03-27` version of the firmware (the two latest ones).

-The patch checks the binary for a few signature bytes (eg. the firmware string `"2.0.0(220517.00)"`), so it should be fairly safe - it should just not patch anything on the wrong version, and not break anything.
+The patch checks the binary for a few signature bytes (eg. the firmware string `"3.0.0(230327.00)"`), so it should be fairly safe - it should just not patch anything on the wrong version, and not break anything.

 # Usage